 Finally, EPA implies that reliance interests foreclosed withdrawing the waiver.
 See id. at 14,344.
 Reliance interests are of lesser concern where, as here, an agency reconsideration reduces regulatory obligations and thereby provides affected parties with more flexibility rather than less.
 Regardless, reliance is not a flat bar to reconsideration, but rather a factor the agency must address.
 See Encino Motorcars, LLC v.
 Navarro, 579 U.S. 211, 221-222 (2016); FCC v.
 Fox Television Stations, 556 U.S. 502, 515 (2009).
 And EPA's 2019 decision included a detailed analysis of the reliance interests that might have attached to the waiver and reasonably explained why they did not preclude reconsideration.
-See 84 Fed.
-Reg. at 51,334-37.
+See J.A.
+514-517.